Introduction to Python

 ,memoryview

-We can obtain the data type by means of the type()
+We can get the data type using the type()

 type(5.)